DinkiAgrawal-15/DinkiAgrawal-15/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/dinki-agrawal-b1966b193/
 -
-- 😄 Pronouns: Miss Peddina Dinki Agrawal😊
+- 😄 Pronouns: Miss Dinki Agrawal😊
-- ⚡ Fun fact: “If I won the lottery, the first thing I’d buy would be costly mobile phone😄.”
+- ⚡ Fun fact: “If I won the lottery, the first thing I Would buy a FLAGSHIP PHONE😄.
--->